kubernetes/kubernetes/docs/devel/faster_reviews.md

 ## 3. Multiple small PRs are often better than multiple commits

 If you can extract whole ideas from your PR and send those as PRs of their own, you can avoid the painful problem of continually rebasing.
-Kubernetes is a fast-moving codebase - lock in your changes ASAP, and make merges be someone else's problem.
+LMKTFY is a fast-moving codebase - lock in your changes ASAP, and make merges be someone else's problem.